i30/wp-scratch/README.md

 3. Follow instructions to finish the installation.
 It's easy!

-From now on, to add a new WordPress app, you just need fire the `install` script again.
+From now on, to add a new WordPress site, you just need fire the `install` script again.

 ## Important Notes